 2. Inability to Identify Measurable Results

-At its core, the purpose of a BI system is to gain a better appreciation of the current banking environment to generate competitive advantage.
+At its core, the purpose of a BI system is to gain a better appreciation of the current banking environment to generate a competitive advantage.

 It is, of course, possible to get lists of loans and deposits, but what's really needed to satisfy the finance department’s requirements is a comprehensive data model built for financial reporting.
 Along with the ability to report at the right point in time, and on a repeatable basis.